Mufi-Lang/MufiZ/README.md

   too much breakage when moving it (only had to care about `compiler.c`).
   - Any function that would interfere with another function, was prefixed with `__scanner__`
     - Might consider prefixing all functions of scanner with this.

+- **Table**
+  - The table is the hashtable implementation that is used in Mufi-Lang, and is mostly converted into Zig except for the `markTable`` function which is still in C.

 ---